chelokot/language-learner-tg/docs/user-stories.md

 This scenario is covered by end‑to‑end tests under `test/e2e`.
 Each run captures the entire chat transcript and saves a Telegram‑style PDF in `test/e2e/reports`.
-The CI workflow uploads these PDFs as artifacts so they can be downloaded from GitHub Actions.
+The CI workflow uploads each PDF as its own artifact so it can be downloaded directly from GitHub Actions.